Jordana Chana Mayim

 Healing

 I'm working on a book about depression and will post more information here as soon as possible.
-For now, I'll just share these resources and websites; they have all helped me tremendously:
+For now, I'll just share these resources and websites.
+They have all helped me:

 Mental Health Survival Kit and Withdrawal from Psychiatric Drugs by Peter C. Gøtzsche, MD